Paywalls: Can Paying for Information Save Digital Media?

 - The sites that are most successful will likely be those with well-known names and a large reader base, meaning news could once again pool into conglomerates.

 At this point, pay-to-read news sites are still mostly in their infancy, and it’s hard to know for sure what the long-reaching implications might be.

 It’s possible that the experiment will fail as it did for many sites that tried to put up paywalls a decade ago.
 But it’s just as likely that consumer tastes have shifted enough to allow a change in paradigm.

 As media sites contemplate new ways to stay afloat in an ever-changing sea of digital economics, it might pay to think outside the box.

-One digital-native staple that has served the mobile app and gaming community well is the “freemium” model – the base functionality is free but additional features can be unlocked for a fee.
+One digital-native staple that has served the mobile app and gaming community well is the “freemium” model.
+With freemium, the base functionality is free but additional features can be unlocked for a fee.
 There are a few ways freemium could be employed in digital publications:

 - The free version of the site could be ad-heavy, with a subscription removing the ads (some sites already employ this option).

 - Sites could enforce a reading cooldown, where readers could only access a certain number of articles per day unless paying.

 - Allow free access to articles but provide additional benefits like swag, multimedia, exclusive content, etc. to paying members.